 14. Exposure to controversial weapons Share of investments in investee companies involved in the manufacture or selling of controversial weapons (%) 0% 0% PIM does not invest in the controversial weapon industry as this is part of its exclusion list.
-Additional PAI: Lack of grievance / complaints handling mechanisms related to employee matters Share of investments in investee companies without any grievance/complaints handling mechanism related to employee matters (%) 42.1% 22% This indicator reflects what percentage of the portfolio companies have grievance mechanisms related to employee matters in place.
-Additional PAI: Lack of supplier code of conduct Share of investments in investee companies without a supplier code of conduct policy (%) 44.7% n.a.
-This indicator reflects what percentage of the portfolio companies have supplier code of conducts in place.
+Additional PAI: Lack of grievance / complaints handling mechanisms related to employee matters Share of investments in investee companies without any grievance/complaints handling mechanism related to employee matters (%) 11.3% 42.1% This indicator reflects what percentage of the portfolio companies have grievance mechanisms related to employee matters in place.
+More companies have implemented a grievance mechanism, compared to last year.
+Additional PAI: Lack of supplier code of conduct Share of investments in investee companies without a supplier code of conduct policy (%) 29.9% 72.2% This indicator reflects what percentage of the portfolio companies have supplier code of conducts in place.
+An increase took place, due to one portfolio company implementing a supplier code of conduct.
 Since most portfolio companies are still in their early stages, they typically have not established such policies yet.
-However, the Manager includes questions about this topic in its due diligence process and encourages companies to start developing policies as they grow.
+However, PIM includes questions about this topic in its due diligence process and encourages companies to start developing policies as they grow.
+NB: last year, the Manager reported 44.7%.
+Following internal review of 2023 figures, this is corrected to 72.2%.

-Table 4: PAI results 2023
+Table 4: PAI results 2024